dvdme/forecastio-lib-java/README.md

 -------
 I started writing this library for two main reasons:
-First, I wanted to make a serious open source library that was meant to used by anyone and not just by me for quite sometime now.
+First, I wanted to make a serious open source library that was meant to used by anyone and not just by me for quite sometime.
 Second, I came across the [Forecast.io](http://www.forecast.io) API that I found to be functional with clear and good information.
 Also, I like the weather and weather data and weather prediction so this